Heather Jahrling

 Bio/Description

-Heather Jahrling is a second year Ph.D. student specializing in twentieth-century American labor and technological history at Princeton University.
-Her research primarily focuses on the politics of spaceflight and subterranean transportation systems.
+Heather Jahrling is a third year Ph.D. candidate specializing in twentieth-century American urban, technological, and carceral history at Princeton University.

-Currently, Heather is conducting research on the Roebling Steel Company and serving as a part-time associate at the Princeton Historical Society.
+Heather is currently conducting research on Cold War civil defense and serving as a Museum Interpreter at the Historical Society of Princeton.

 Year of Study